quii/learn-go-with-tests/why.md

 loads of time writing a big test without the endorphin rush of seeing a test pass.

-By starting small it will challenge your assumptions because you'll get feedback quicker.
+With the constaint of starting small it will challenge your assumptions because you'll get feedback quicker.

 Writing tests after the fact is usually harder and more error prone.
 You are more likely to write code that isn't easy to test because your code has been driven by assumptions in your head rather than tests demanding a specific behaviour.